 It is one of many rational fears that haunt the dreams of international travelers.
 After enjoying a meal at a local restaurant or getting out of a taxi, the traveler finds they are missing one key item.
 It is not a purse, wallet, or even a passport.
 Instead, they find they have a lost their cell phone.

+In these modern times, a smartphone is more than a device used to make phone calls.
+Phones can also double as a map, camera, digital translator, packing tool, and so much more.
 From our fingertips, we can immediately access a world of information – which can all be lost in an instant, due to an errant move or crafty pickpocket.

 Those who have a lost cell phone while traveling abroad should not begin to panic.
 Instead, it is entirely possible to be reunited with a lost cell phone, or (at the very least) protect the information on the phone.
 In the event of a lost cell phone while traveling around the world, every traveler should start their search with these tips.